alexander982/cljdbf/README.md

-# dbf
+# cljdbf

-dbf is used to read data from binary FoxPro .dbf files and export it to csv format.
+cljdbf is used to read data from binary FoxBase .dbf files and export it to csv format.

 ## Installation